Genivia/ugrep/README.md

                   Adds a line break between results from different files.

            -C NUM, --context=NUM
-                  Print NUM lines of leading and trailing context surrounding each match.
-Places a --group-separator between contiguous groups  of matches.
+                  Output  NUM  lines  of  leading and trailing context surrounding each matching line.
+Places a --group-separator between contigu- ous  groups  of  matches.
+If -o is specified, output the match with context to fit NUM columns before and after  the  match  or shortening the match.
 See also options -A, -B and -y.

            -c, --count
                   Only  a  count  of selected lines is written to standard output.